pluginever/wc-serial-numbers/readme.txt

 - **Flexible Activation Options:** You can choose to require customers to activate their keys before accessing or using your digital products.
 This allows you to control access and prevent unauthorized usage.

-- **API Form for Validation, Activation, Deactivation:** WC Serial Numbers includes a built-in license key validator API form to validate, activate and deactivate keys without any complexity.
+- **API Form for Validation, Activation, Deactivation:** Serial Numbers includes a built-in license key validator API form to validate, activate and deactivate keys without any complexity.
 You can also show an API form for your customers anywhere on your website using our predefined shortcode for the form.
 You can also use different methods that allow you to validate, activate, and deactivate license keys as well as access the software's current version number using HTTP requests.

 - **Reuse Keys:** When a sold key is refunded or an order fails, activating this option allows you to reuse the refunded or failed keys.
 You don't have to be concerned about which keys are refunded or failed.